-Consistent with the priorities outlined in the Consolidated Plan, during the 2020-2021 fiscal year, the City and the Consortium undertook the following activities that addressed the housing needs:
+Consistent with the priorities outlined in the Consolidated Plan, during the 2022-2023 fiscal year, the City and the Consortium undertook the following activities that addressed the housing needs:

-FTHB: The City and Consortium continued to administer a First Time Home Buyers (FTHB) Program for low-income, first-time homebuyers which provides low interest loans to qualified clients to purchase a home.
+• FTHB: The City and Consortium continued to administer a First Time Home Buyers (FTHB) Program for low-income, first time homebuyers which provides low interest loans to qualified clients to purchase a home.
 The City of Turlock utilized various resources including the HOME Program, CDBG, and CalHome to fund the program.
-Turlock and the Consortia members assisted a total of two (2) families with First Time Home buyer loans.
+Turlock and the Consortium members unfortunately did not provide any First Time Home buyer loans.

 - Rehabilitation: The City continued offering a Housing Rehabilitation Program, for the repair of homes within the City and assists income eligible clients including the elderly, handicapped and other special needs, improving housing conditions.
-The program was unable to provide any owner-occupied rehabilitation loan due to staffing changes and client cancellations.
-Temporary relocation funding was not provided.
+The program was able to provide one owner-occupied rehabilitation loan.
 Forgivable Loans are often used in concert with the rehabilitation loans that are provided for rehabilitation work to remedy code violations and accessibility items for seniors, disabled and income eligible families.
-The Forgivable Loan amount cannot exceed \$15,000.
+The Forgivable Loan amount cannot exceed \$20,000.
 Families are only eligible to receive the Forgivable Loan funding on a one time basis, even if the maximum limit was not received.
-Forgivable Loan funding can be combined with other rehabilitation program funding and forgiven over a five year period as long as all the terms of the loan are met. - Acquisitions of multi-family units for rehabilitation and sale to eligible non-profit agencies: The City acquired a rental project which consists of four (4) units.
-The rehabilitation will be completed in the next fiscal year. - Acquisitions of one single-family unit for rehabilitation and sale to eligible non-profit agencies or First Time Home Buyers. - Public Service Grants including fair housing: The City provides funding annually to non-profit agencies to provide eligible public service activities including fair housing services.
+Forgivable Loan funding and forgiven over a five-year period as long as all the terms of the loan are met. - Acquisitions of single-family units for rehabilitation and sale to eligible first-time home buyers.
+The rehabilitation should be completed in fiscal year 2023-2024. - Acquisition and rehabilitation of a single-family home, occupied by income eligible family.
+Will be proposed for sale to a qualified non-profit in fiscal year 2023-2024. - Acquisition of two single-family homes on one parcel, occupied by two income eligible families.
+Will be proposed for sale to a qualified non-profit in fiscal year 2023-2024. - Public Service Grants including fair housing: The City provides funding annually to non-profit agencies to provide eligible public service activities including fair housing services.
+A total of seven (7) Public Service grants were awarded to qualifying non-profit agencies.